 - Avoid confusing an American CV (very long) with a European or international CV (maximum three pages and only for executive-level positions).
 If you have a lot of information to include, two pages are okay.
 Otherwise, stick with one page, especially if you do not have much work experience and would be stretching to fill space.

 - Stay in safe territory when listing hobbies and interests.
 Volunteer activities and even mentioning family status (ex.
-“Love volunteering at the Acme Senior Center with my husband”) are okay, but veer away from any topic that has to do with politics or religion.
+“Love volunteering at the Company Name Senior Center with my husband”) are okay, but veer away from any topic that has to do with politics or religion.

 - Spice up your verbs.
 For instance, instead of saying “managed” repetitively, you could go with led, supervised, collaborated, achieved, and so on.